biolab/orange3-datafusion/doc/completionscoring.md

 Example
 -------

-**Completion Scoring** widget scores matrix reconstruction as a RMSE value.
-Connect it with **Matrix Sampler** to score out-of-the-sample data with in-sample data.
+**Completion Scoring** widget assesses the quality of matrix completion using the RMSE metric.
+Connect it with **Matrix Sampler** to score prediction models (previously learnt on in-sample data) on out-of-the-sample data.
 You can also use **Mean Fuser** to get a mean score for latent values.

 <img src="images/MeanFuser-Example.png" alt="image" width="600">